one-stop guide to learning icelandic

 Over the next 54 years, hundreds of Norse people came to Iceland where they claimed land, built farms, and introduced a wider range of animals (including the forefather of the Icelandic pony).
 DNA evidence shows that there was still Scottish and Irish presence on the island, particularly women, but historians believe it likely that most of the Gaelic inhabitants were slaves captured in Viking attacks on the British Isles.

 These settlers were the ancestors of today’s Icelanders.
 We know this not just because of the DNA testing and the historical and archaeological evidence, but also because of linguistics: modern Icelandic is a direct descendent of Old Norse.
-In fact, no other modern Scandinavian language is as close to Old Norse as Icelandic is, especially in terms of the grammar.
+In fact, no other modern Scandinavian language is as close to Old Norse as Icelandic is, especially in terms of grammar.

 When we look at modern languages, Icelandic has most in common with dialects spoken western Norway.
 This is despite centuries of Danish rule.
 In Iceland, this began in the fourteenth century, with the last vestiges of it ending only during World War II.